ildanaruzybayeva/tretton37-ninjas/README.md

 ---

 <h1>1️⃣ _installation </h1>
 <p>As easy as simply clicking the gitpod button above, the code will automatically run react app and install all the dependencies.
-In oder to run tests, simply type 'npm test a' when the react app has finished initialization and available on port 3000</p>
+Gitpod launches ready-to-code dev environments.
+Treat like an online IDE.
+However, in oder to run tests, open a new terminal window, cd into client folder and type 'npm test a' when the react app has finished initialization. </p>

 <h1>2️⃣️ _features and functional requirements implemented</h1>
 <h3>_design/accessibility 🌺</h3>